 This post contains affiliate links for your convenience

-We all know that using age-appropriate resources to help your child learn to manage his big emotions by himself is the most effective path toward his emotional intelligence.
-But we also know that teaching your child to deal effectively with difficult emotions can seem like an endless journey and can leave you pulling your hair out in despair!
+But we also know that teaching them to deal effectively with difficult emotions can seem like an endless journey and can leave you pulling your hair out in despair!

-Remember, though, that a technique that works today may not work tomorrow.
-Proposing multiple calm-down options to your child helps strengthen his emotion-regulation skills as it gives him the tools to deal with big emotions by himself.
+That said, a technique that works today may not work tomorrow.
+Proposing multiple calm-down options that your anxious child can use can help strengthen their emotion-regulation skills by giving them multiple tools to deal with big emotions by themselves.

-1. Choose the tips that best fit your child’s needs and personality, write them down or download corresponding images from the Internet to make anxiety cards and print and laminate the cards.
-50+ ready-to-use cards are available here.
+1. Choose the tips that best fit your child’s needs and personality, write them down or download corresponding images from the Internet to make coping cards (Pixabay has lots of free images that will do very nicely) and print and laminate the cards.
+If this feels like too much trouble, 50+ ready-to-use cards are available here.

-2. Remember to go through each card at least once with your child and explain how each activity on the card works.
-For example, if your child picks the card with the anxiety stone, she needs to know that she should rub the anxiety stone until she feels less anxious.
+2. Remember to go through each card at least once with your child and to explain how each activity on the card works.
+For example, if they pick the card with an anxiety stone, they need to know that they should rub the stone until they feel less anxious.

 3. Punch a hole into the cards and attach them (for example using a keyring) or place them in box.

-4. Place the anxiety cards where your child can access them easily.
+4. Place the cards where your anxious child can access them easily.

-Remember that it is easier to deal with your child’s difficult emotions before they get out of hand.
-Using age-appropriate resources such as The Emotions Kit can help teach your child to be more aware of how emotions such as anxiety manifest in his body and make it easier for him to control his emotions.
+Remember that like with all emotions, it is easier to deal with your child’s anxiety before it gets out of hand.
+Age-appropriate resources such as The Emotions Kit can help teach your child to be more aware of how big emotions manifest in their body and make it easier for them to control emotions such as anger and anxiety.

-According to Guatemalan traditions, these dolls, found in sets of 6, were supposed to correspond to different days of the week/different worries.
+According to Guatemalan traditions, these dolls, found in sets of six, were supposed to correspond to different days of the week/different worries.
 The dolls were originally used at night to help calm children’s fears.
-The child could:

-• choose one doll corresponding to his feelings,
+• choose one doll corresponding to their feelings,

-• tell the doll what he wanted it to take away,
+• tell the doll what they wanted it to take away,

-• caress the doll’s stomach so that his worries (your child’s) does it (the doll) no harm,
+• caress the doll’s stomach so that their worries (your child’s) do it (the doll) no harm,

-In the morning, the child’s worries would have disappeared.
+In the morning, the child’s worries would be gone.

-Worry dolls can help calm your child because they make it possible for him to express his feelings and worries and to pass them onto the doll which knows how to deal with them.
+Worry dolls can help children struggling with anxiety because they make it possible for them to express their feelings and worries and to externalize them (by passing them onto the doll which knows how to deal with them).

 There is scientific evidence that hugs help release hormones which can increase your child’s overall well-being.